vvorld/getid-web-sdk/README.md

 ## HTML Properties
-Set disableSwitchDevice *true* to disable device switching (The better way to configure it from the admin panel in configuration flow section)
+Set disableSwitchDevice *true* to disable device switching (The best way is to configure it from the admin panel in the configuration flow section)

 Example:
 ```js